 It wasn’t until my early 20’s when I started having symptoms severe enough that I knew something was wrong.
 I was having migraines.
 They would last for weeks.
+And they were very painful.
+So painful, in fact, that regular pain medication wasn’t taking even the smallest bit of pain away.
 I was convinced I had a brain tumor.
 The doctor was convinced there was something seriously wrong.
 I did two different MRIs to check for tumors and Multiple Sclerosis.
 When they came back as completely clear, that’s when we started talking about other things.
 It turns out that those migraines were caused by narcolepsy-related sleep deprivation.

 Q: Did you tell anyone when you were diagnosed?
 How did they react?

 A: I told my boyfriend (now husband) and that was just natural.
 I think he believed I had it before I did.
 Then I told my parents.
 There were some people – I wasn’t sure I should tell them or not.
 There were some friends I didn’t mention it to.
 There were a lot of things I didn’t know and questions that I couldn’t answer.